Chapter 29: The Team

 Tessa stood at the shaft entrance and waited for the team to arrive.

-But the whisper had become something more.
-In the weeks after the repair, she had felt only broad strokes — the warmth of regulated pipes, the presence of the rock network like a distant hum.
-Slowly, the detail returned.
-The detail was different — unfamiliar, but hers.
-She could feel the network’s health in a way she could not have before — not mapping individual channels but reading the system’s rhythm, its regulatory balance, the places where healing was progressing and the places where scar tissue still held.
-Like a river she had once navigated by memorizing every stone, and now navigated by reading the current.
+She could feel the network’s health now — not individual channels but the system’s rhythm, its regulatory balance.
+The places where healing was progressing and the places where scar tissue still held.
+A river she had once navigated by memorizing every stone, now navigated by reading the current.

 Footsteps on iron grating.
-The team arriving.
+The team.

 Nessa came first.
 Her boots rang on the gallery grating with the precision of someone who had timed the walk from the surface.
 She carried a field notebook — session parameters in her own hand, each checkpoint cross-referenced against six descents of column data.